dm5tt/SolarMeshtasticNode/README.md

 # Meshtastic, ESP32 and Power Saving.
 How?

+*Warning 1*

-Warning 1: By enabling "Power Saving" you will loose *all* regular telemetry (Sensors, Battery Voltages, etc.)!
+By enabling "Power Saving" you will loose *all* regular telemetry (Sensors, Battery Voltages, etc.)!
 The battery voltage can be polled manually using the Python lib.

+I reported this a bug but it was rejected.

+*Warning 2*

-Warning 2: You also will not be able to configure it by serial port anymore!
+You also will not be able to configure it by serial port anymore!
 You have a short period after power cycling it.
 Use the "meshtastic" Python script as it waits for a while.

 ### Router Role